Zydiii/SE2018-hw/Pros & Cons.md

 ## 2. High Pace of Development

->   *“In case you didn’t notice we’re driving a car here with two flat tires, the hood just flew up in front of the windshield, and we have no clue what’s going on anymore!”*
+>  “In case you didn’t notice we’re driving a car here with two flat tires, the hood just flew up in front of the windshield, and we have no clue what’s going on anymore!”
 >
->                                       —— *Michael Jackson and Ryan Florence*
+> <p align="right">——Michael Jackson and Ryan Florence</p>

   The environment constantly changes, and developers must regularly relearn the new ways of doing things.
 Everything is evolving, and some developers are not comfortable with keeping up with such a pace.